freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Persist cached data (filesystem, database)
 - Handle security (this API is not supposed to accessible from the Internet, but to be called from a web server or from an application server)

+June 08, 2018: Fixed an issue with black holes habitable zone

 ## Getting started

 ### Recommended installation modes